pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 WordPress Multisite’s default behavior is to create new user accounts through an invite and activation process.
 When a WordPress administrator creates a new user account, WordPress sends a confirmation email to the user.
 The account isn’t created until the user accepts the invitation.

-Unconfirmed makes it possible for super admins to manage unactivated users, by activating them manually, deleting their pending registrations, or resending the activation email.
+Unconfirmed makes it possible for super admins to manage unactivated users by activating them manually, deleting their pending registrations, or resending the activation email.

 ### [More Privacy Options](https://wordpress.org/plugins/more-privacy-options/)
-Adds three more levels of privacy(visibility) to the Settings-->Reading page.
+This adds three more levels of privacy(visibility) to the Settings --> Reading page.

 Site visible to any logged in community member - "Network Users Only".